How do I change my separation agreement?

 It can be difficult to get along with your partner.
 Small issues can build up and make you want to change your separation agreement.
 Think carefully about what issues you want to take to court.

-For example, it is best not to go to court for things like who has to wash your child's clothes after access visits or because your partner isn't always on time.
+For example, it's best not to go to court for things like who has to wash your child's clothes after they spent time with your partner or because your partner isn't always on time.
 Try to find another way to resolve these issues that can save you time and money.